jrkwon/agribot/README.md

 Then, a trained model name is `2023-10-31-14-56-16_scout-jaerock-orchard--aug_n3_2023-11-12-16-25-31-079.keras`

-Let us test the model with a dataset (this is ideally a test set, but you may test the trained network with your training dataset for an initial trial.
+Let us test the model with a dataset.
+You may test the trained network with your training dataset for an initial trial.
+Then, you may test it with a test data set.

 ```bash
 conda activate agribots